vickymhs/CSC510_Project_LectureAid/README.md

 ![GitHub closed issues](https://img.shields.io/github/issues-closed-raw/mtkumar123/CSC510_Project_LectureAid)
 <!-- ![GitHub forks](https://img.shields.io/github/forks/mtkumar123/CSC510_Project_LectureAid?style=social)
  -->
-# Project Lecture AID
+# Project LectureAid

-This repo contains the code for Lecture Aid [v1.0.0](https://github.com/mtkumar123/CSC510_Project_LectureAid/releases/tag/v1.0.0), a project for CSC510 Fall 21.
+This repo contains the code for LectureAid [v1.0.0](https://github.com/mtkumar123/CSC510_Project_LectureAid/releases/tag/v1.0.0), a project for CSC510 Fall 21.

-# What is Project Lecture AID?
+# What is Project LectureAid?

 After a long class, ever had to come back home and google everything you supposedly learnt from the lecture handout for that day's class?
-Ever spend ~30-45 minutes just to search through google and compile a list of websites that explain what you need?
+Ever spend ~30 - 45 minutes just to search through google and compile a list of websites that explain what you need?
 And then a month later when midterms are around a corner, ever spend that same 30-45 minutes trying to find those websites again cause you forgot to bookmark them?

-Project Lecture AID hopes to solve that hassle for you.
+Project LectureAid hopes to solve that hassle for you.

-Upload your lecture pdf to our user based terminal menu, and Lecture AID will extract the text, process it, and search the internet for key topics from that lecture.
-Once it finds relevant results, Lecture AID opens up a browser window with a list of questions relevant to your topic, and website links that should answer said questions, and also a wordcloud that highlights key words in the lecture.
+Upload your lecture pdf to our user based terminal menu, and LectureAid will extract the text, process it, and search the internet for key topics from that lecture.
+Once it finds relevant results, LectureAid opens up a browser window with a list of questions relevant to your topic, and website links that should answer said questions, and also a wordcloud that highlights key words in the lecture.

 # Technologies Used